boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/application-environments.md

 }
 ```

-Ths would add a `ip_addresses` property to the `dev` and `prod` objects while `test.ip_addresses` would be `null`.
+This would add an `ip_addresses` property to the `dev` and `prod` objects while `test.ip_addresses` would be `null`.

 ## Using Application Environments in Deployment Steps

-A common pattern is to use application environments in conjunction with steps that perform automated deployments.
-If a library were to contribute a `deploy_to` step that accepted an application environment as an input parameter, then a pipeline template could be created that leverages these variables.
+A common pattern is to use Application Environments in conjunction with steps that perform automated deployments.
+If a library were to contribute a `deploy_to` step that accepted an Application Environment as an input parameter, then a Pipeline Template could be created that leverages these variables.

 ```groovy
 do_some_tests()